 - Match bonus - This is when a casino matches a players deposit with a certain percentage which is then added as bonus funds into their account.

-- Mobile slot - A slot machine that has been optimized to use through mobile devices such as smartphones and tablets.
+- Mobile slot - A slot machine optimised for use through mobile devices such as smartphones and tablets.
 The game will be identical to the web version game in regards to how it plays.

 - N1 - Slang for ‘Nice One’.